|Director of Transportation

 First Student East 315-423-5385

-Students are eligible for busing in grades K-12 if they live over 1.5 miles.
+Students are eligible for busing in grades K-8 if they live over 1 mile and 9-12 if they live over 1.5 miles.

 As it is not possible for the buses to stop at each child’s door, bus stops may be approximately several blocks from the student’s home.
 Selection of safe bus stops is the District’s responsibility, but the safety of children traveling to and from the stops is the responsibility of the parent or guardian, just as if the child were walking to and from school.
 Children in elementary and middle school will take the yellow bus.
 Most high school students will take Centro buses.

 Transportation must have the child picked up at the same location five days a week and dropped off at the same location five days a week.
 The pick-up and drop-off point may be different but must remain consistent throughout the school week.
-If the request is only for one day, such as to a friend’s house, it should be done through the school.
 If the change is long term, such as a move to a new home, the change of address should be reported to the school immediately.

 If your child qualifies for curb-to-curb stops, you must be present at the stop or the child may be returned to the home school.
 The adult over the age of 16 who is to supervise the student should arrive at the stop at least ten minutes before the student is scheduled to be picked up or dropped off.